fenago/oracle19c-labs/dataguard/lab_guides/lab29.md

     FILENAME

     STATUS               BYTES
-    /u01/app/oracle/oradata/stndby/rman_change_track.file
+    /u01/app/oracle/oradata/orcldg/rman_change_track.file
     ENABLED	           11599872
     ```

-3. Exit SQL\*Plus on stndby of the physical standby database.
+3. Exit SQL\*Plus on orcldg of the physical standby database.
 It is
     recommended to keep the terminal session open with the environment
     variables set appropriately.